JunwonBang/auto_trader_ai/README.md

 # Cryptocurrency automatic future trading system using Bitget API and Reinforcement Learning

 ## Preparation
-- ### Create a `'.env'` file in the project root directory and add your Bitget API credentials. e.g.,
+- ### Create a `.env` file in the project root directory and add your Bitget API credentials. e.g.,
 ```
 api_key='your_api_key'